India's TTK Prestige posts drop in Q4 profit as cookware demand weakens

 The Bengaluru-based company's consolidated net profit fell to 594.5 million rupees ($7.18 million) in the three months ended March, from 800.2 million rupees a year earlier.

-Consolidated revenue from operations slid more than 12% to 6.11 billion rupees, the company said in an exchange filing.

-Customers, hurt by rising costs, cut down on discretionary spending, hitting profit margins of companies like TTK which make consumer durables like pressure cookers, stoves and grillers.
+Customers, hurt by rising costs, cut down on discretionary spending, hitting profit margins of companies like TTK which makes consumer durables like pressure cookers, stoves and grillers.

+"Growth is expected to stabilise during the second half of FY24," the company said in an exchange filing, adding that the overall retail climate during the quarter was not conducive to growth due to the discretionary nature of its products.

+Consolidated revenue from operations slid more than 12% to 6.11 billion rupees, the company said, with standalone sales declining across segments.

 The Prestige pressure cooker seller's expenses fell 9% to 5.50 billion rupees.